jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 ```
  Many students will be at the event too.
 (End of the sentence.)
- You, too , can make an entrance at the event.
+ You, too, can make an entrance at the event.
 (In the middle of the sentence, set
 apart with commas.
  That joke was too funny.
 (Too means excessively in this sentence.
 No commas
 are needed.)
 ```
 #### Commas and Introductory Phrases

-##### Introductory Verbal Phrases
+**Introductory Verbal Phrases**
 Verb phrases that appear before an independent clause should be followed with commas.
 Introductory verbal phrases modify the subject of the main clause.
 Be sure that your introductory phrase is modifying the intended subject.

 ```
- Running the marathon , Mary listened to music with a strong beat.
+ Running the marathon, Mary listened to music with a strong beat.
 (Introductory
 verb phrase separated with a comma)
- Working long hours , we finished the project early.
+ Working long hours, we finished the project early.
 (Introductory verb phrase
 separated with a comma)
 ```
-##### Introductory Prepositional Phrases
+**Introductory Prepositional Phrases**
 Prepositional phrases can also introduce sentences.
 Introductory prepositional phrases with four words or more should be followed by a comma.

 ```
  In March we expect the sun to shine.
 (No comma is needed.
 Introductory
 prepositional phrase is only 2 words)
- By the middle of March , the sun will shine more often in Seattle.
+ By the middle of March, the sun will shine more often in Seattle.
 (Introductory
 prepositional phrase separated with a comma)
 ```
 #### Dates, Time Zones, Addresses, and Geographic

 #### Locations

-##### Dates
+**Dates**
 Dates can be comprised of a number of different parts, such as weekday, calendar day, and year.
 When writing dates with more than two parts, commas are used to separate the different elements in the sentence to provide clarity.
 The month and date are never